 What can I add to Apple Risotto to make it taste better?

-Rice is something that needs to be seasoned just right.
-The use of sauteed aromatics, toasting the rice, using a stock instead of water, and a finishing of cheese are the best ways to flavor your risotto!
+Seasoning rice just right is the key to making it great.
+The use of sauteed veggies, toasting the rice, using a stock instead of water, and a finishing of cheese are the best ways to flavor your risotto!

 How to store leftovers